why2011btv/why2011btv.github.io/little_red_book.md

 - paucity
   - *noun*, the presence of something only in small or insufficient quantities or amounts; scarcity.
   - e.g., *a paucity of information*
+- pawn
+  - e.g., *The operation has been slammed as overtly political (政治性明显) by Democratic lawmakers and some National Guard members who say they're being used as political pawns in an election year.*
+- perpetuate
+  - e.g., *From spreading propaganda in the U.S. before the 2016 presidential election to perpetuating falsehoods about COVID-19 vaccines, Russia in recent years has embarked on sophisticated social media disinformation campaigns, hoping to exacerbate political tensions around the world.*
 ## Q

 ## R